(recently saw a post claiming that Damore’s firing was an indication of closed minds at Google, so it seemed important to repost this – vy)

 In this case, suggesting that men and women are different either in interests or abilities is considered blasphemy. – Reges

-Obviously Raisen what Reges, Singer, and Aaronson wrote is not true.
+Obviously what Reges, Singer, and Aaronson wrote is not true.
 Insisting that there is no wage gap or that any diversity program at all constitutes discrimination against white guys or that Google management is on some left-wing crusade, is not evolutionary biology and it’s not arguing that “there are differences between men and women” – a totally uncontroversial claim.
 It’s not acceptable for these academics to misrepresent Damore’s resentful tract as some musings about evolutionary biology.

 But what about all the scientific citations in Damore’s memo?
 Giving those all benefit of the doubt, if Aaronson and Singer and all the other handwringing apologists had tried to characterize Damore’s memo more more honestly as, say: “a combination of a political rant and an argument about evolutionary biology”, all of their indignant claims to be defending free scientific inquiry would have been a lot harder.
 They would have had to let go of the strawman and come up with arguments less dependent on emotion and name-calling.
 Here’s Aaronson